japgolly/test-state/README.md

 * Extension modules for various 3rd-party libraries.
 (Scalaz, Cats, more.)

-# How does it work?
+# How does this work?

 The key is to take **observations** of anything relevant in the stateful test subject.
 Observations are like immutable snapshots.